More about this area

 The advantage of analysis at output area level is that it supports a people-centred approach.
 Differences in the socio-economic characteristics of people who live in different OAs lead to different behaviours, including the use of public services.
 These differences are reflected in the information that is collected in large data sets such as the census, the Ordnance Survey (OS) point of interest data and other quasi-economic sources that have been used in this analysis.

 HMIC has been working with the London School of Economics to use econometric techniques to statistically model and predict the level of reactive demands for police services in each OA in England and Wales.
 Using police incident data and several thousand characteristics (variables) drawn from the census data, OS point of interest data and other smaller data sets for each OA, it has been possible to predict the number of incidents for each OA and determine how challenging each OA is likely to be to police.
 We have also used the house prices from the Land Registry as a proxy indicator of wealth.
-Durham has a median house price of £111,918 which is lower than the median of England and Wales (£254,549).
-Excluding the least expensive ten percent and the most expensive ten percent of house prices, there is an 84 percent difference between low and high prices within the force area, suggesting that there are areas of affluence as well as poverty.
+Durham has a median house price, based on the OAs that have had a property transaction within the last 12 months, of £100,438 which is lower than the median of England and Wales (£230,358).
+Durham has 47.0 percent of its OAs within the lowest 10 percent of house prices nationally, while 1.9 percent of OAs are within the top 10 percent of house prices nationally (and 0.4 percent of OAs are within the top 1 percent).
+This suggests that there are large areas of low value housing and deprivation, with some very small affluent areas of more expensive housing.

 - the proportion of OAs that are a very high challenge to police based on the predicted level of crime is broadly in line with the national level of one percent;